andreiatrianon/github-portfolio-app/README.md

 ```

 ### Arrow Functions
-Used with one line statement, becoming an expression and implicitly returning the result of that single statement:
+Functions with one line statement:

 ```
 .then(
   (result) => result,
   ...
+)
 ```

 ### Classes
-Used to object-oriented programming (OOP) with of components that interact with each other to bring the solution:
+Used for object-oriented programming (OOP) with components that interact with each other to bring out the solution:

 ```
 class RepositoryCard extends React.Component {